-There is a Chinese Proverb that says, “The beginning of wisdom is to call things by their right names.”
+There is a quotation attributed to Confucius which states, “The beginning of wisdom is to call things by their right names.”
 It also help to take the ambiguity out of a conversation, and ensures everyone is on “the same page.”
 It’s just like tuition assistance – which is the same as financial aid, right?

-About six years ago, I was speaking with some colleagues regarding a seminar they recently attended.
+A little over a decade ago, I was speaking with some colleagues regarding a seminar they recently attended.
 While there, they learned that the term “Advancement” was displacing use of the term “Development.”
 These folks believed that Development was becoming outdated, especially because those schools that had hired Development Directors were giving those individuals the responsibility for all the fundraising (note there isn’t a space between the words “fund” and “raising”) activity in the school.
-While Development Directors are indeed responsible for fund raising, they shouldn’t be collecting Boxtops for Education or Campbell’s soup labels.
+While Development Directors are indeed responsible for raising funds (the more appropriate terminology for, well, raising funds), they shouldn’t be the folks in charge of collecting Boxtops for Education or Campbell’s soup labels.

 The fact is, Development professionals know the difference between development and fundraising.
 Fundraising is short-term, crisis-based acquisition of funds; Development is long-term, strategically-planned relationship building resulting in an acquisition of monetary gifts.
 These gifts “advance” the organization toward its vision.
-There’s much more to “Advancement.”
+Bottom line: there’s SO much more to “Advancement.”

 One of the first tag lines for this Web site was “Helping Schools to Advance Toward their Vision.”
 Some individuals suggested that it should be “Helping Schools to Advance their Mission.”
 So, perhaps a little explanation tangent is in order.
 Any organization (for- or not-for-profit) has to have two statements about its activities: a Mission statement and a Vision statement.
 The Mission of an organization is its guiding principle.
 It’s what it does.
 It is the overarching goal of the organization.
 For instance, Jesus’ mission is “that all may be one” – the reconciliation of the entire human race to God since we were made by God for God.